 Entertainment Expenses – includes all expenses associated with meals and events hosted by a Chief Administrator in furtherance of a business purpose of U. T. System Administration or an institution.

 Foreign Travel – travel to, in, or from a destination that is neither in the United States nor a territory of the United States.

-Travel Expenses – includes transportation, lodging, meals, and other expenses incurred in connection with travel in furtherance of a business purpose of U. T. System Administration or an institution, but does not include Entertainment Expenses or meals for others.
+Travel Expenses – includes transportation, except for use of the U. T. System plane or a state plane, lodging, meals, and other expenses incurred in connection with travel in furtherance of a business purpose of U. T. System Administration or an institution, but does not include Entertainment Expenses or meals for others.

 4. Relevant Federal and State Statutes

 Texas Education Code Section 65.31 – General Powers and Duties

 Texas Government Code Section 660.003 – Applicability of Travel Expenses

 Texas Government Code Section 660.024 – Advance Approval for Certain International Travel

 Regents’ Rules and Regulations, Rule 20202 – Cash Compensation for Chief Administrative Officers